Find Schools

 $31,006 Avg Student Debt

 On average, students take out $31,006 in loans while pursuing their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $356.
+If you borrow this amount, expect your monthly student loan payment to be around $356, assuming you are on a 10-year repayment plan.
 During the early years of their career, Bethel University Minnesota graduates make an average of $51,291 annually.

 Read More…